DallasMcNeil/Block-Keeper/docs/doc.md

 * First block solver: Shows all left first block solutions for the current 3x3x3 scramble.
 The color of the solution indicates the cross color and the colors of (UF) indicate which faces are the top and front in the solution.
 * Metronome: Presents a metronome which can be started, stopped and adjusted to a set tempo.
 This can be used while timing or not.
 * Session trend: Shows a trend-line of record stats within the currently selected session for time, Mo3, Ao5 and Ao12.
 This shows your progress through a session.
-* Split trend: Shows a trend-line of the time and time splits within the currently selected session, if it a blind event.
+* Split trend: Shows a trend-line of time splits within the currently selected session, if time splits are used.

 ## Preferences